erbkaiser/FrozenCookies/README.md

 <details>
 <summary>Click to expand!</summary>

+2025 May 20

+-   Code overhaul and bug fixes throughout.
+Should speed things up a bit.

 2024 Jan 24

 -   Stop buying other upgrades if a no-upgrades blacklist (hardcore) is used

 2024 Jan 23